edwardcjohnson/software_tutorials/linux/setup_env_variables.md

   * source ~/.bash_profile
 2. Setting Persistent Global Environment Variables.
-* When an environment variable needs to persist globally across the entire system,
-\nwe can set it in the default profile loaded by all users on the system.
+* When an environment variable needs to persist globally across the entire system, we can set it in the default profile loaded by all users on the system.
 * All global profile settings are stored under /etc/profile.
-\nWhile this file can be edited directory, it is recommended to store global environment variables in a directory named /etc/profile.d, where you will find a list of files that are used to set environment variables for the entire system.
+While this file can be edited directory, it is recommended to store global environment variables in a directory named /etc/profile.d, where you will find a list of files that are used to set environment variables for the entire system.